 Try half a cup of lemon juice mixed with half a cup of water.
 Lemon juice and vinegar are both effective acids, but the former may not work as well for hard water.

 There are also loads of other non-toxic ingredients you can use like cream of tartar and citric acid, although they may create their own buildup over time.

 How to Clean a Coffee Maker With Baking Soda

 Baking soda is great at removing grime.
 After dissolving a quarter cup of this alkaline substance in a cup of water, use it in the same way as you used the vinegar and lemon juice.

 When the water eventually emerges into the carafe looking like tap water, you’ll know the device is clean.
 This is one advantage to using baking soda as opposed to clear liquids.

 Here are our tips on how to clean a coffee maker with baking soda.
 Remember that you a sponge can also be used to remove any residual brown spots in the brew pot.

 - Percolators, espresso machines, single serve coffee makers and classic drip machines will utilize a similar method to the one described above.
 If some of the mineral build up in your carafe still hasn’t come off, it might need encouragement in the form of a gentle abrasive.
 Use roughly crushed ice or raw rice in foamy water and swirl around.
 Finish off with the spongey side of your scrubber.
 And if the reserve tank itself retains some limescale, you’ll need to turn to a chemical descaling product manufactured specifically for coffee makers.

-When you clean your coffee maker, it can live its best life.
-Naturally this in turn allows you to live your best life with delicious, germ-free java.
+When you clean your coffee maker, it can last a lot longer and make perfect coffee as well.
+Naturally this in turn allows you to enjoy delicious, germ-free java.

-We’ve covered the basics of how to clean out your coffee maker.
-You can clean a coffee maker with household ingredients and, as a last resort, a commercial descaling product made for coffee machines.
+We’ve covered the basics of how to clean out a coffee maker.
+You can use typical household ingredients and, as a last resort, a commercial descaling product made for coffee machines.